Sustainable Modular Underground Greenhouse System in the d Desert:

 The greenhouse is sunk into the ground.
 This allows the surrounding soil to absorb excess heat during the day.
 The ideal light intensity for photosynthesis is 15,000 lux, or 250W/m2 of sunlight.
 However, outside, the intensity is between 100,000 – 150,000 lux, or 1000W/m2, which does not increase photosynthesis but leads to overheating.

-Sharja variant:
+Subterranean desert Greenhouse in Sharja variant: